Welcome to the Exciting World of Snorkeling

 Coral reefs, for example, are vital to the health of the ocean and provide habitat for a wide variety of marine life.
 However, these precious ecosystems are facing numerous threats, including climate change, pollution, and overfishing.
 As snorkelers, we can help protect coral reefs by being mindful of our actions in the water – avoid standing or touching coral and respect marine life by not disturbing them.

-Responsible tourism is also an important consideration when snorkeling.
+Responsible tourism is also an important consideration.
 This means being mindful of our impact on the local community and environment and taking steps to minimize our negative impact.
 Support local businesses, respect local customs and laws, and be mindful of water usage and waste.

 The benefits of snorkeling for physical and mental health